 Founded in 2016, Black Hound Clay Studio came to be because of an acute need for studio space for ceramic artists in West Philadelphia.
 BHCS strives to be a socially conscious community space welcoming folks of all ages, races, sexual orientations and abilities to experience clay.

 Bethany graduated with a BFA from Tyler School of Art in 2003 and earned her MFA from the University of Massachusetts, Dartmouth in 2010.
-In her non-existent spare time, she likes to go through other people’s trash, take her greyhounds to the dog park and scour the internet for Richard Nixon memorabilia.
+In her non-existent spare time, she likes to go through other people’s trash, read obscure books on infrastructure and scour the internet for Richard Nixon memorabilia.
 She lives in a townhouse in West Philadelphia full of strange things.
 Her hair is usually pink.

 Philadelphia-based artist Mackenzie Vaughan Pikaart’s work focuses on memories, the awareness of space, and creating visual platforms for statistics.
 She honed her craft while studying at The University of the Arts, receiving a BFA in Crafts concentrating in Ceramics.
 Since graduating Pikaart has become an accomplished collage, installation and sculpture artist.
 Some of Pikaart’s spectacular pieces have been shown throughout the greater Philadelphia area and in her home state of Connecticut.
 Now with Pikaart't home studio, at Black Hound Clay Studio, her focus is on exploring slip casting through underglaze transfers for tableware.
 Carving pattern making, layering and color studies are created through this process and help gather information for future lines of work.